meta-llama/llama-recipes/recipes/quickstart/NotebookLlama/README.md

 This is a guided series of tutorials/notebooks that can be taken as a reference or course to build a PDF to Podcast workflow.

-You will also learn from experimentations of using  Text to Speech Models.
+You will also learn from the experiments of using  Text to Speech Models.

 It assumes zero knowledge of LLMs, prompting and audio models, everything is covered in their respective notebooks.